Kong/terraform-provider-konnect/docs/resources/cloud_gateway_transit_gateway.md

 - `ready` - The config is fully operational and can route traffic as configured.
 - `error` - The config is in an error state, and is not operational.
-- `terminating` - The config is in the process of being deleted and is no longer accepting new traffic. must be one of ["initializing", "missing", "ready", "error", "terminating"]
+- `terminating` - The config is in the process of being deleted and is no longer accepting new traffic.